MaybeJod/MaybeJod/README.md

 ### Hello there 👋

-#### A Front-end student by day ☀︎ and a UX-designer by night ☾
+#### A Front-end student by day ☀︎ and third fastest Mario kart driver @HyperIsland by night ☾

-- 🌱 I’m currently learning front-end basics  ᓚ₍ ^. .^₎
+- 🌱 Currently learning front-end basics  ᓚ₍ ^. .^₎
-- 👨‍💻 Currently working on my readme
 - 💞️ Looking to collaborate on wacky projects
 - ⚙️ I use daily: `.js`, `.html`, `.css`, `google.com`

-- ⚡ Fun fact: I have experienced an earthquake, a house fire, and a typhoon in the same week
 ```
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⢀⣴⣿⣿⡷⣄⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⢀⣴⣿⡿⠋⠈⠻⣮⣳⡀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀